Olamyy/oldone/content/articles/locally-weight-regression/locally-weight-regression.md

 ![Unfitted LWR.](/images/unfitted_lwr.png) Figure 3
 ![Unfitted LWR.](/images/fitted_lwr.png)   Figure 4

 In Figure 3 above, there's a relatively higher number of mountains in the input/output relationship.
 Attempting to fit this with linear regression would result in getting a very high error and a line of best fit that does not optimally fit the data as shown in Figure 4.
 This error results from the fact that linear regression generally struggles in fitting functions with non-linear relationships.
-These difficulties introduce a new approach for fittnig non-linear multivariate regression functions called "locally weighted regression".
+These difficulties introduce a new approach for fitting non-linear multivariate regression functions called "locally weighted regression".

 Locally weighted regression is a non-parametric variant of the linear regression for fitting data using multivariate smoothing.
 Often called **LOWESS** (locally weighted scatterplot smoothing), this algorithm is a mix of multiple local regression models on a meta **k-nearest-neighor**.
 It's mostly used in cases where linear regression does not perform well i.e finds it very hard to find a line of best fit.